ttsaryanski/ClassBook-Client-for-Render/README.md

 -   📌**Using a Cloud File Storage API**: Use AWS for uploading files, such as profile pictures.
 -   📌**Connecting to an External API**: The contact page integrates a map with location using Google Maps.
--   📌**Deploying the application in the cloud**: The application is deployed on Firebase and Render.
+-   📌**Deploying the application in the cloud**: The application is deployed on Render.